santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-custom-event-paste.md

 		    public string Data { get; set; }
 		}
 ```
+Above is the simple C# custom eventargs class which have two property IsMedia and Data.

  3. Wire up the custom event with the event arguments by adding an EventHandlerAttribute attribute annotation for the custom event.
 The class doesn't require members: